Cúram Software: History

+In January 2023, IBM announced the deal to sell off the healthcare data and analytics assets of its Watson Health business to Bay Area-based Francisco Partners.
+Financial terms of the deal were not disclosed at the time, but Bloomberg reported the price tag to be more than $1 billion.
+Six months after scooping up the health analytics assets of IBM Watson Health, private equity firm Francisco Partners used them to launch a new healthcare data company, called Merative, headquartered in Ann Arbor, Michigan.

 A system deployed by Cúram for Minnesota health insurance exchange MNsure caused widely reported problems in 2013, including duplicate applications, delayed applications and applicants losing employment being left with no coverage at all for a month or more.

 In March, 2014 MNsure's interim CEO Scott Leitz reported that things are working better due to 100 new staff members at its overloaded call center and fewer website errors.
 According to Leitz, “It’s stable and it is in much better shape than it was in the fall and it’s the best place for people to go.”

 In 2014, an IBM/Cúram system deployed for the Ministry of Community and Social Services (Ontario) welfare programme "Ontario Works" caused thousands of duplicate payments, while not paying many welfare recipients at all.
 Some were unable to pay for rent or electricity, in some cases leading to their eviction.

 On Tuesday, April 21, 2015 - Ontario Public Service Employees Union (OPSEU) made a publication highlighting their serious concerns over Cúram implementation and the negative impact to their front-line workers.

 In April, 2016 the Government of Ontario awarded IBM a $32M contract despite 18 months of problems associated with the software responsible for tracking Ontarians on social assistance.